hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter3.md

 The `count` of an empty collection is defined to be 0, and all other aggregate operations return a value of null when applied on an empty collection.

 A `Boolean` data type that can take values `true`, `false`, and `unknown`.
-The aggregate functions `some` and `every`, which mean exactly what you would intuitively expect, can be applied on a collection of Boolean values.
+The aggregate functions `some` and `every`, which means exactly what you would intuitively expect, can be applied to a collection of Boolean values.

 A subquery is a `select-from-where` expression that is nested within another query.

 The `in` connective tests for set membership, where the set is a collection of values produced by a `select` clause.
-The `not in` connective tests for the absence of set membership:
+The `not-in-connective tests for the absence of set membership:

 ```sql
 select distinct course_id from section where semester='Fall' and year=2009 and course_id not in (select course_id from section where semester='Spring' and year=2010);